Horseshoe Lake Denali National Park, Alaska

 Hiking Horseshoe Lake – A True Classic

 Horseshoe Lake in Denali National Park is one of my all-time favorite hikes.
-It’s not very hard to do, and it’s not particularly remote.
+It’s not extremely hard to do, and it’s not particularly remote.
 But, especially in the rain, it is one of the quietest and most serene places I have ever seen.
 I have since returned to the lake two more times, and I can say it only gets better each time I go.
 When I was younger, I often thought to myself that a hike isn’t worth it if I’m not pushing myself in some way, or if there’s not some spectacular payoff at the end.
 I’ve long since let go of that idea because I think I’ve found something more real.

-Horseshoe Lake nenana river, Denali National Park Hike
+Nenana river, Denali National Park Hike

 Where the lake becomes a marsh, with a glimpse of the Nenana River in the background.